-About Our Branch
+About The Rocky Mountain Branch

 The International Dyslexia Association is a nonprofit organization founded in 1949 to continue the pioneering work of Samuel T. Orton, MD, in the study and treatment of dyslexia.

 The International Dyslexia Association, Rocky Mountain Branch is a 501(c)(3) nonprofit, scientific and educational organization dedicated to the study and treatment of dyslexia, as well as other related language-based learning differences.
-Through our seminars, conferences, and workshops, this branch focuses on standards and practices for service providers, in addition to advocacy, family support, referral services, and community resources.
+Through our seminars, conferences, and workshops, this branch focuses on standards and practices for service providers, in addition to advocacy, family support, referral services, AT grants, scholarships, and community resources.
 Membership dues, private donations, and other development and training efforts fund the Rocky Mountain Branch.
 IDA receives no government funding.

-The Rocky Mountain Branch sponsors events, trainings and workshops throughout the year designed to provide information about different aspects of dyslexia, language and other literacy challenges.
+The Rocky Mountain Branch sponsors educational events, trainings and workshops throughout the year designed to provide information about different aspects of dyslexia, language and other literacy challenges.
 To find out more about what is happening, visit our Events page.

-Board of Directors
+2023-2024 IDA-RMB Board of Directors

-Administrative Director: Yona Sammartino
+Administrative Director: Yona Leopold Sammartino